We have good news: Checking your own credit doesn’t count against you.

 If you’re interested in buying your credit scores, here’s where you can get them:

-- Equifax Score Watch: Get your FICO credit score and Equifax credit report four times a year for $14.95 per month
+- Equifax Score Watch: Get your FICO Score and Equifax credit report 4 times a year for $14.95 per month.

-- Experian: Get your FICO credit scores and credit reports from all three bureaus for a one-time fee of $39.99.
+- Experian: Get your FICO Scores and credit reports from all 3 bureaus for a one-time fee of $39.99.

 - TransUnion: Get unlimited credit score tracking and credit reporting for $24.95 per month.